1911 The Legend of Home Run Baker

 Carrying a heavy bat to make up for his modest 5’11”, 175-pound frame, Baker began showing more pop for the Athletics in 1911.
 It resulted with his leading the AL with 11 home runs—the most hit by any player in the junior circuit over the previous five years.

-Yet it took a sensational and well-timed performance in the World Series against a noted New York Giant pitching staff for the public to forever anoint Baker a new, more popular version of his first name.
+Yet it took a sensational and well-timed performance in the World Series against a noted New York Giants pitching staff for the public to forever anoint Baker a new, more popular version of his first name.
 From here on, Frank Baker would bow to Home Run Baker.

 Baker was more than just a home run hitter for the Philadelphia A’s, and the A’s were more than just Baker.
-A year after becoming the first AL team to win 100 games, they repeated the feat in 1911.
+A year after becoming the first AL team to win 100 games, the A’s repeated the feat in 1911.
 Reaching triple figures, however, was no assurance that the A’s would snatch another pennant, thanks to a rampaging start by the Detroit Tigers—who won 21 of their first 23 and held first place well into July with a 59-24 record.
-But from there, the Tiger pitching staff collapsedIn winning only 30 of their remaining 71 games, the Tigers produced a 4.50 ERA which, by 1911 standards, was atrocious., apparently unable to adapt to a livelier ball introduced that year in the AL. It doomed their hopes, and the A’s flew passed Detroit with such a flash that, by September, it wasn’t even a race anymore.
-Philadelphia loaded up a 13.5-game lead over the second place Tigers at the finish for its second straight AL flag.
+But from there, the Tigers pitching staff collapsedIn winning only 30 of their remaining 71 games, the Tigers produced a 4.50 ERA which, by 1911 standards, was atrocious., apparently unable to adapt to a livelier ball introduced that year in the AL. It doomed their hopes, and the A’s flew passed Detroit with such a flash that, by September, it wasn’t even a race anymore.
+Philadelphia loaded up a 13.5-game lead over the second-place Tigers at the finish for its second straight AL flag.

 The A’s, unlike Detroit, continued to get solid pitching from their veteran staff.
-Jack Coombs, a year after his fantastic 31-win campaign, saw his ERA jump from 1.30 to 3.53—yet he still found a way to win, leading the AL for the second straight year with 28.
+Jack Coombs, a year after his fantastic 31-win campaign, saw his ERA jump from 1.30 to 3.53—yet he still found a way to win, leading the AL for the second straight year with 28 victories.
 Eddie Plank rebounded from a relatively mediocre 1910 offering to win 23 of 31 decisions with a team-best 2.10 ERA.
 Chief Bender went 17-5, giving him a superlative three-year mark of 58-18.

-Offensively, manager Connie Mack’s lineup included a vastly talented group of young infielders—with the 25-year old Baker as the elder statesman at third base.
-Eddie Collins tied Baker for the team lead with 38 steals, and batted .365 to pace the A’s while placing fourth overall in the AL—a placement all the more noble given that the three men ahead of him were Ty Cobb, Joe Jackson and Sam Crawford.
+Offensively, manager Connie Mack’s lineup included a vastly talented group of young infielders—with the 25-year-old Baker as the elder statesman at third base.
+Eddie Collins tied Baker for the team lead with 38 steals and batted .365 to pace the A’s while placing fourth overall in the AL—a placement all the more noble given that the three men ahead of him were Ty Cobb, Joe Jackson and Sam Crawford.

 Defensively, the infield was solid, with Baker and shortstop Jack Barry leading their positions in fielding average.
-The impressive makeup of this infield—Baker, Collins, Barry and 20-year old first baseman Stuffy McInnis—gave rise to the nickname, “The $100,000 Infield,” named as such since it was considered the collective worth of the four players.
+The impressive makeup of this infield—Baker, Collins, Barry and 20-year-old first baseman Stuffy McInnis—gave rise to the nickname, “The $100,000 Infield,” named as such since it was considered the collective worth of the four players.